OpenBEL/openbel-api/README.md

 ## Vocabulary

 *Annotation*
-A name/value property that describes an aspect of an *Evidence*.
+A name/value property that describes an aspect of a *nanopub*.
 For example *Ncbi Taxonomy*:*Homo sapiens* is an annotation for the Human species.

 *Namespace*
 A biological identifier that is curated and maintained by an organization.
 For example the *Gene Ontology* (i.e. *GO*) or *HGNC* (i.e. *HUGO Gene Nomenclature Committee*) database.

-*Evidence*
+*nanopub*
 A biological interaction curated from scientific literature.
 It is comprised of five parts.

 - *Citation*: The identification for the scientific literature where the interaction was stated.
 - *BEL Statement*: The biological interaction curated from the *Citation*.
-- *Summary text*: The text (i.e. *quotation*) within the *Citation* that supports the *BEL Statement*.
+- *Support*: The text (i.e. *quotation*) within the *Citation* that supports the *BEL Statement*.
 - *Experiment Context*: The biological context within the experiment where the *BEL Statement* was observed.
 For example if the experiment sample was a biopsy on Human, Lung tissue then you might provide *Ncbi Taxonomy*: *Homo sapiens* and *Uberon*: *lung epithelium*.
-- *Metadata*: Additional data about this *Evidence* that is not part of the experiment (i.e. in *Experiment Context*).
-For example the evidence's *Reviewer*, *Create Date*, or *Reviewed Date* would be considered metadata.
+- *Metadata*: Additional data about this *nanopub* that is not part of the experiment (i.e. in *Experiment Context*).
+For example the nanopub's *Reviewer*, *Create Date*, or *Reviewed Date* would be considered metadata.
 - *References*: The annotation and namespace sources used in the *BEL Statement*, *Experiment Context*, and *Metadata*.
 For example *Ncbi Taxonomy* may refer to an annotation identified by the URI http://www.openbel.org/bel/namespace/ncbi-taxonomy.

-*Document*: A file containing a collection of *Evidence* with document metadata like *Name*, *Description*, and *Version*.
-The supported document formats are BEL script, XBEL, and JSON Evidence.
+*Document*: A file containing a collection of *nanopub* with document metadata like *Name*, *Description*, and *Version*.
+The supported document formats are BEL script, XBEL, and JSON Nanopub.

 *Dataset*: The representation of a *BEL Document* within the OpenBEL API.
-This provides access to document metadata as well as the collection of *Evidence* stored in the OpenBEL API that originate from the *BEL Document*.
+This provides access to document metadata as well as the collection of *nanopub* stored in the OpenBEL API that originate from the *BEL Document*.

 *Expression*: A string encoded in BEL that may represent a parameter (e.g. *AKT1*, *GO:"apoptotic process"*), term (e.g. *bp(GO:"apoptotic process")*), or statement (e.g. *p(HGNC:AKT1) increases bp(GO:"apoptotic process")*).

-*Evidence Store*: A database used for *Evidence*.
-It facilitates storage, filtering, and transformation of *Evidence*.
+*Nanopub Store*: A database used for BEL *nanopubs*.
+It facilitates storage, filtering, and transformation of *nanopubs*.

 ## Technical requirements